Abdul Hafeez Shaikh: Political career

-Shaikh is primarily an economist and a technocrat, however he has been held high offices in the management of the economy which are of a political nature.
+Shaikh is primarily an economist and a technocrat, however he has held high offices in the management of the economy which are of a political nature.

 In 2000, he was appointed the Provincial Minister of Sindh for Finance and Planning in the military government.

 He was elected to the Senate of Pakistan as a candidate of Pakistan Muslim League (Q) from Sindh in March 2003.
 He was a member of the Senate between 2003 and 2006.

 Shaikh was next elected to the Senate of Pakistan as a candidate of Pakistan Peoples Party (PPP) from Sindh in March 2010.
 In March 2010, he was made the Minister of Finance, Revenue, Economic Affairs, Statistics and Planning and Development.

 He was again elected to the Senate of Pakistan as a candidate of PPP from Sindh in 2012.
 In February 2013, he resigned as the Finance Minister of Pakistan as he was a candidate for Interim Prime Minister.

-In April 2019, he was appointed as an Advisor to the Prime Minister of Pakistan for Finance by Prime Minister Imran Khan and on December 11, 2020, he was appointed as Federal Minister of Finance and Revenue.
+In April 2019, he was appointed an Advisor to the Prime Minister of Pakistan for Finance by Prime Minister Imran Khan and on December 11, 2020, he was appointed Federal Minister of Finance and Revenue.